Get

 If your cat is too thin, their ribs, spine, and pelvic bones will be visible.
 Their waist will be narrow and they will have an abdomen with a “tucked up” appearance.
 They will have little or no fat and not a lot of muscle mass.

 If your cat is overweight, you will not be able to feel their ribs or spine under the fat.
 You won’t be able to see their waist, and their abdomen is likely to bulge out.
-If you are still unsure if your cat is under or overweight, your vet can advise you on their body condition score.
+If you are still unsure if your cat is under or overweight, a vet can advise you on their body condition score.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 You can also feel the flap if your cat will tolerate it.
 It will feel like a distinct, long strip of fat as opposed to generalized fat spread all over their body.
 If you are trying to decide if your cat has a primordial fat pad or is just overweight, you can also watch and observe how the area under their tummy moves when they move.
 If your cat is overweight, their tummy will be uniformly larger.